pkmnfrk/megacorp/src/main/resources/assets/megacorp/quests_readme.txt

 baseprofit - The amount of money that a single item is worth in this work order at level 0.
 This value grows by 10% for
              each completed level.

+command - If you want to execute some custom behaviour when a work order is completed, put the command here and it will
+          automatically run.
+If you need to reference the player, put $player in, and it will be replaced with the owner's username (@p and the like will not work correctly, since commands run in the context of the server itself.
+This is to ensure commands can have the permissions they need).
+Finally, note that commands can only be run if the player is online at the time.

 Now that you have your quest, it's time to plop it in to the JSON file we saw above.